exercism/v3/languages/dart/keywords/function.md

 };
 ```

-You can also define functions using the `Function` constructor and a function declaration.
+You can also define functions using a function declaration.

 ## Function declaration